avinabagh98/US_Honey_Production-EDA/README.md

 <img src = "https://github.com/avinabagh98/US_Honey_Production-EDA/blob/main/2.png">
 </p>

 But take a peak at the production per year wise.
-It shows that, for the year 1998 the heighest production happened in the California, but soon after North Dakota takes the place and stand there for year and year and year.
+It shows that, for the year 1998 the highest production happened in the California, but soon after North Dakota takes the place and stand there for year and year and year.
 Also read [North Dakota leads nation in honey production for 15th year](https://apnews.com/article/5749289cc5ee41cf83c5e8a59825e3ac)

 <p align ="center">